-☐ Step 24 - Because of the weight of the nose cone, it is a good idea to attach the shock cord using a more secure method than the hook on the base of the nose cone.
+☐ Step 18 - Because of the weight of the nose cone, it is a good idea to attach the shock cord with the following method.
 Drill two holes on the base of the nose cone near the outside edges.
 Be careful not to damage the side of the shoulder (the part that goes inside the body tube.
 Pass the shock cord through the two holes and secure using an overhand knot similar to the one you used in step 6.